cdohotaru/aws-cdk-demo-public/README.md

 In the root folder
 - cdk deploy
 - note the output API endpoint in the console, you will need it in the next step
+- note the CloudFront distribution domain name, this is the app's URL

 ### 4 Add the API gateway URL